About Marriott Ranch

 While today the working cattle ranch with well over 1,200 head of cattle continues to be a respite to the Marriott family, friends and associates, the Marriott Ranch also serves as a premier Northern Virginia outdoor event site hosting company picnics, executive meetings and retreats, weddings and other social events.
 Additionally, there is a riding stable on site with 45 horses offering guided western trail rides to the general public.
 Just as Mr. Marriott retreated to and rode the Ranch with U.S. Presidents and business leaders from around the world, Marriott Ranch still provides guests and companies with the same benefits.

 Located at the center of the 4,200 acre Marriott Ranch is the historic James Marshall Manor House (circa 1814), which is the focal point of the Inn at Fairfield Farm.
-The seven comfortable bedrooms along with afternoon beverage service and three course breakfasts serve to remind guests of the true meaning of hospitality.
+The twelve comfortable bedrooms along with afternoon beverage service and three course breakfasts serve to remind guests of the true meaning of hospitality.

 Click on the links below to see what others are saying about Marriott Ranch!